jonnonz1/nz-statute-book/acts/public/2014/children-s-act-2014.md

     (a) a board as defined in section 60, and for the purposes of Part 7 (control and management of State schools), of the Education Act 1989; or
     (b) a sponsor of a partnership school kura hourua (as those terms are defined in section 2(1) of that Act); or (c) the manager or managers of a private school that is registered under section 35A of that Act.
-(2) The Governor-General may, by Order in Council, prescribe, for the purposes of paragraph (c)(ii) of the definition of children's services in subsection (1), classes, descriptions, or kinds of services—
+(2) The Governor-General may, by Order in Council, prescribe, for the purposes of paragraph (c)﻿(ii) of the definition of children's services in subsection (1), classes, descriptions, or kinds of services—
   (a) provided to adults living in households that include 1 or more children; and (b) that do or may affect significantly any 1 or more aspects of the well-being of those children.
 (3) The Governor-General may, by Order in Council, prescribe, for the purposes of paragraph (d) of the definition of children's services in subsection (1), classes, descriptions, or kinds of services provided in respect of children.